FrigMort/CSMoney/README.md

-A script that returns a file with all prices and discounts of 10% from the largest site <> selling skins for cs go and dota.
+A script that returns a file with all prices and discounts of 10% from the largest site cs.money selling skins for cs go and dota.

 All settings in the __init __ arguments to edit the discount and get the things that interest you at the price you need